hayden-donnelly/the-village-sacrifice/README.md

 * **Peter Prickarz** - *Artist*
 * **Eric Goetz** - *Composer*

-See also the list of [contributors](https://github.com/Bizbud/The-Village-Sacrifice/graphs/contributors) who participated in this project.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details